JuliaMolSim/Molly.jl/docs/src/docs.md

 end
 ```
 The 3 atom case would define `Molly.force(inter::MySpecificInter, coords_i, coords_j, coords_k, boundary)` and return `SpecificForce3Atoms(f1, f2, f3)`.
-To use your custom force, add it to the specific interaction lists along with the atom indices:
+To use your custom interaction, add it to the specific interaction lists along with the atom indices:
 ```julia
 specific_inter_lists = (
     InteractionList2Atoms(